The Great Wave Off Kanagawa by Hokusai

 onto my personal World map.

-places come to ones attention is when a cataclysm hits them such as when Cyclone
+places come to the attention of the general public is when a cataclysm hits them such as when Cyclone

 "Zoe" devastated the Solomon Islands Dec 28 2002.